-Die Linke's original 5,000 Yiddish-speaking members founded the International Workers Order in 1930, after breaking off from the socialist-oriented [?
-Arbeiterring, ?] or Workmen's Circle, and subsequently became the IWO's Jewish-American section.
+Di Linke's original 5,000 Yiddish-speaking members founded the International Workers Order in 1930, after breaking off from the socialist-oriented Arbeter Ring or Workmen's Circle, and subsequently became the IWO's Jewish-American Section.
 Renamed the Jewish People's Fraternal Order, JPFO, in 1944, the IWO's largest section grew to encompass almost 50,000 members, with 300 lodges in over 60 communities.
 As Paul said, they were community oriented.
-Its members typically did not belong to the party, but most of its leadership did.
+Its members typically did not belong to the Party, but most of its leadership did.

 One of the most interesting chapters in that history concerns the JPFO's connections to mainstream Jewish organizations.
 In the promotion of Jewish unity, or Achdus, the JPFO called for brotherhood in a language replete with religious resonance and complexity.
 Historically, Jewish communities were enjoined to pull together under that demanding rubric when threatened or when dissent threatened those running communal institutions.

-Here, due to the exigencies of World War II, a Jewish-Soviet fraternal Order entered the Moscow-based Jewish Antifascist Committee's plea for Jews worldwide to assist the Soviet war effort through creating a United Jewish Front.
+Here, due to the exigencies of World War II, a Jewish-Soviet-oriented fraternal Order answered the Moscow-based Jewish Anti-Fascist Committee's plea for Jews worldwide to assist the Soviet war effort through creating a United Jewish Front.
 In effect, Achdus was lobbied for by American Yiddish-speaking Jewish communists who wanted major US Jewish organizations to invite them into their ranks during the war.

-Die Linke also claimed the mantle of secular Yiddishism, a movement which started in late 19th century Europe.
-Fostering Yidishe Kultur was consistent with its overall focus on harnessing [NON-ENGLISH], or cultural work for overtly political ends.
-The battles against fascism and Nazism attracted many during the years of the popular front.
+Di Linke also claimed the mantle of secular Yiddishism, a movement which started in late 19th century Europe.
+Fostering Yidishe Kultur was consistent with its overall focus on harnessing Kultur Arbet, or cultural work for overtly political ends.
+The battles against fascism and Nazism attracted many during the years of the Popular Front.

 And that's what we see here with this book by Moshe Nadir in 1938.
 And it's a rare book.
 And it's one that's part of the Catherwood collection.
 We don't know who wrote the pencil.